 Prior to class, students study an assigned portion of the text, usually a few pages long, and memorize the essential points.
 The class begins with chanted prayers and guided meditation.
 The teacher then reads the assigned selection from the book while giving commentary to the text.
 The students then divide into pairs to discuss the material.
 The teacher and students conclude by deciding what to meditate on in the next class and how to practice during the coming week.

 The program comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso:

 The Stages of the Path to Enlightenment, based on the commentary, Joyful Path of Good Fortune

 Training the Mind, based on the commentaries, Universal Compassion and The New Eight Steps to Happiness

 The Heart Sutra, based on the commentary, The New Heart of Wisdom

 Guide to the Bodhisattva’s Way of Life, based on the commentary, Meaningful to Behold

 Types of Mind, based on the commentary, How to Understand the Mind

-We are studying Meaningful to Behold.
+We will begin the study of Meaningful to Behold in September.
 Many people have the compassionate wish to benefit others, but few understand how to bring this about effectively in their everyday lives.
 Bodhisattvas are friends of the world, who have such strong compassion that they are able to transform all their daily activities into methods to benefit others.

 The path of the Bodhisattva was exquisitely described in the beloved poem, Guide to the Bodhisattva’s Way of Life, by the 8th-Century Master, Shantideva.
 In the book, Meaningful to Behold, Venerable Geshe Kelsang Gyatso provides a remarkable commentary to this poem where he explains clearly how modern practitioners can actualize this profoundly meaningful way of life.